blab/ncov-19B/narratives/ncov-19B_resurgence.md

 # [Independent emergences of Spike 614G & 614N](https://nextstrain.org/groups/blab/ncov/19B?c=gt-S_614&d=tree&p=full&legend=open)

 <!-- This is the left-side text -->
-Coloring the tree by amino acid at spike 614, we observe, multiple independent emergences of 614G and 614N in 19B & 19A.
+Coloring the tree by amino acid at spike 614, we observe multiple independent emergences of 614G and 614N in 19B & 19A.
 _In vitro_ ([Zhang et al](https://www.nature.com/articles/s41467-020-19808-4), [Yurkovetskiy et al](https://www.sciencedirect.com/science/article/pii/S0092867420312290), [Korber et al](https://pubmed.ncbi.nlm.nih.gov/32697968/)) and _in vivo_ work in mice and hamsters ([Hou et al](https://science.sciencemag.org/content/370/6523/1464), [Plante et al](https://www.nature.com/articles/s41586-020-2895-3)) demonstrate increased infectivity with the 614G substitution.

 These examples of convergent evolution in the 19 clades add further support to a fitness advantage.